mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 # CPU-Bound, I/O Bound: Queues can be everywhere

-A repository that demonstrates thread‑pool saturation (queue wait time) across different types of tasks.
+A repository demonstrating how thread‑pool saturation (queue wait time) appears across different types of tasks — and how easily it hides in plain sight.

+Analogy: a cashier scanning groceries.
+Two metrics matter:
+- queue wait time — how long customers stand in line
+- scanning time

+If there is only one metric... what does it mean?
+Honestly, no idea.
+If time is e.q.
+10 seconds, then:
+- maybe X seconds standing in line + 10 seconds scanning time
+- maybe 8 seconds standing in line + 2 seconds scanning time
+- maybe 10 seconds standing in line + X seconds scanning time

-Treat this repository as a starting point rather than production‑ready code.
+Treat this repository as a Sandbox.
+As a starting point, rather than production‑ready code.
 The examples are intentionally minimal.
 They focus solely on showing thread‑pool saturation.

 Programming principles such as SOLID, KISS, DRY, or Hexagonal Architecture were not considered when creating this repo.
 Tracing is also not included.

-Check [The USE Method](https://www.brendangregg.com/usemethod.html) by Brendan Gregg
+Check also [The USE Method](https://www.brendangregg.com/usemethod.html) by Brendan Gregg

 # TL;DR
 Metrics may be not aware about Thread Pools.
 When thread pools queues are full things like 500 ms may mean everything:
 - X ms in queue + 500 ms execution time
 - 450 ms in queue + 50ms execution time
+- 500 ms in queue + X ms execution time

 It's good to monitor queue wait time and execution time as two separate metrics.

 What to do when queue wait time > 0?